 ISA continues to track developments worldwide related to COVID-19 and its impact on current and future programs.
 ISA is running a number of programs for the Spring 2021 semester, including programs to Costa Rica, France, Ireland, Spain, Greece, Italy, and South Korea.
 Students enrolled in these programs have been in close communication with ISA staff prior to their departure to understand expectations for smooth travel and a successful semester abroad.

-ISA is in regular communication with our host university partners abroad as we assess Spring 2021 programs and, unless otherwise advised, these programs are continuing as scheduled.
-Some factors we are tracking in our evaluations are the status of travel restrictions abroad, country entry requirements, and the current levels of COVID-19 transmission in program locations.
+ISA is in regular communication with our host university partners abroad as we assess Summer 2021 programs.
+Some factors we are tracking as we continue to evaluate these programs are the status of travel restrictions abroad, country entry requirements (including mandatory quarantines on arrival and visas), and the current levels of COVID-19 transmission in program locations.

-We will continue to monitor the fast-moving developments related to COVID-19 and provide significant updates to students, their parents, and our U.S. partner institutions as we look forward to hosting students in the near future.
+We will continue to monitor the fast-moving developments related to COVID-19 and provide significant updates to students, their parents, and our U.S. partner institutions as we support students abroad this semester and look forward to hosting students in the Summer 2021 term.

 COVID-19 Frequently Asked Questions

 HEALTH & SAFETY

 How is ISA making decisions about when and where to support study or experiential learning programs abroad in the near future?